Food and Alcohol for Club Events

-All club events must have an E-Plan on file.
-If you are going to be serving or selling food, be sure to indicate that on the E-Plan.
-You'll be guided through the appropriate steps to take as you complete your Club Risk Assessment requirements but here is some helpful information to help you plan ahead.
+If you are going to be serving or selling food or beverages, be sure to indicate that on the Event Request.
+You'll be guided through the appropriate steps to take as you complete your Event Request requirements but here is some helpful information to help you plan ahead.

 Use this matrix to locate the intersection of your event audience and food source to find out what is allowed.